Burnside's North Carolina Expedition

 The Confederate fleet, under the command of Captain W. F. Lynch, waited to engage the Federals behind a line of obstructions placed in Croatan Sound to retard the Federal advance.
 The line of obstructions in the channel consisted of 16 sunken ships and pilings, which were meant to damage the undersides of ships passing through the waters However, the Confederates, after a sharp engagement which was ended only by darkness, were forced to retire due to lack of ammunition.

-FORT BARTOW: The southernmost Confederate defense.
+Southern strongholds in the region included Fort Bartow, which was the southernmost Confederate defense.
 It was one of three Confederate earthen forts on the west side of Roanoke Island (the others were Fort Huger and Fort Blanchard) and it fort mounted nine guns.
 Of the three forts, Bartow was the only one actively engaged in the Battle of Roanoke Island.

-Fort Forrest North Carolina
+Fort Forrest, North Carolina

 Fort Forrest.jpg